networq/website/updatingNQ.md

 spellChecked: F
 author: j.faassen@linkorb.com
 editor: masterbunny@gmail.com
-notes: - This is a working doc.
+notes: - This is a working doc, with lots to be trimmed away.
+Needs path adjustment instructions for Linux/Mac
 ---

 ## Updating NetworQ-web